cueltschey/sni5gect-compact/README.md

 - Subcarrier Spacing: 30 kHz
 - Bandwidth: 20–50 MHz
 - MIMO Configuration: Single-input single-output (SISO)
-- Distance: 0 meter to upto 20 meters (with amplifier)
+- Distance: 0 meter to up to 20 meters (with amplifier)

 An example srsRAN base station configuration is available at `configs/srsran-n78.yml`.